govindasamyarun/c2-cloud/README.md

 1. Reverse TCP
 2. Reverse HTTP
 3. Reverse HTTPS (configure it behind an LB)
+4. Telegram C2

 ## Demo
 **C2 Cloud walkthrough:** https://youtu.be/hrHT_RDcGj8 <br>
 **Ransomware simulation using C2 Cloud:** https://youtu.be/LKaCDmLAyvM <br><br>
 Ransomware simulation isn’t just about preventing attacks; it’s about building a resilient security infrastructure that adapts to emerging threats.
 Being proactive is the key to staying one step ahead in the cybersecurity landscape. <br>
 <br>
 This demonstration is strictly for educational purposes.
-It serves to enhance understanding within the security community and is not intended for non-ethical activities. <br>
+It serves to enhance understanding within the security community and is not intended for non-ethical activities. <be>
+**Telegram C2:**

 ## Key Features
 🔒 **Anywhere Access:** Reach the C2 Cloud from any location. <br>